 phenytoin, a medicine used to treat epilepsy

-duloxetine, a medicine used to treat depression and stress urinary incontinence
+duloxetine, a medicine used to treat depression, anxiety and nerve pain in people

 clozapine, a medicine used to treat schizophrenia

-ropinirole, a medicine used to treat Parkinson's disease and restless legs syndrome
+ropinirole, a medicine used to treat Parkinson's disease or restless legs syndrome

-the local anaesthetic lignocaine, a medicine used to numb pain or cause loss of sensation
+lidocaine (lignocaine), a local anaesthetic medicine used to numb pain or cause loss

-These medicines may be affected by CIPROFLOXACIN Alphapharm, or may affect how well it works.
+These medicines may be affected by CIPROFLOXACIN ALPHAPHARM or may affect how well

 probenecid, a medicine used to treat gout

-You can still take these medicines while you are taking CIPROFLOXACIN Alphapharm.
-However, you must take CIPROFLOXACIN Alphapharm
+You can still take these medicines while you are receiving CIPROFLOXACIN ALPHAPHARM.

 This depends on your condition, and will be decided by your doctor.

-If you have not been given the next dose, tell the doctor or nurse on duty as soon as possible.
+If you have not been given your next dose, tell the doctor or nurse on duty as soon

-Immediately tell your doctor or nurse on duty or telephone your doctor, or the Poisons Information Centre (telephone in Australia
+Immediately tell your doctor or nurse on duty or telephone the Poisons Information

 You may need urgent medical attention.